People with a Passion for People

 If you're curious about the comprehensive training we offer to help you become a professional life coach, please visit the page on our website where you can learn more about our acclaimed and internationally accredited Life Coach Certification Training Programme.

-USEFUL BLOG POST
+HELPFUL BLOG POST

-You can read it in detail on the Blog (or listen to the Podcast ... but here's an extract to whet your appetite:
+You can read it in detail on the Blog (or listen to the Podcast).

 "Ask any life coach what they do and the chances are high that the word change will crop up in the description they choose to share.